 The museum itself, as phrased in the dedicatory prayer by Latter-day Saint leader David O. McKay, is a “sanctuary of beauty and a temple of contemplation.”
 An exhibition of this nature, focused on reverence, spirituality and sincerity, creates a moving, symbiotic relationship with the very walls that contain it.

-If you’ve never been to the Springville Museum of Art, now is the time to go.
+If you’ve never been to the Springville Museum of Art, this is the time to go.
 The halls are filled with warmth and light.

 “This is a show that everyone can experience and everyone can interact with,” Whitaker said.

 When asked what the underlying objective of the exhibition is, Whitaker gently smiled and said, “I hope people will leave the museum with new ideas.
 The exhibition has power to help viewers develop new perspectives—both of their own belief system and the belief systems of others.”